tjennr/template-ads/replit.md

 ## Overview

 Template Ads is now a **TypeScript React application** that provides a visual canvas editor for creating professional advertisements.
 Originally built with Flask, the project has been completely converted to modern React with TypeScript for better type safety and maintainability.
-The application leverages **Konva.js** for canvas manipulation and offers features like image uploads, text editing, template selection with multiple orientations.
+The application leverages **react-konva** for canvas manipulation and offers features like image uploads, text editing, template selection with multiple orientations.
 The original Flask code is preserved as backup in the backup-flask/ directory.

 ## System Architecture

 ### Frontend Architecture (TypeScript React)
 - **Framework**: React 18 with TypeScript for type safety and modern development
-- **Canvas Editor**: Built with **Konva.js** for interactive canvas manipulation using Stage/Layer architecture
+- **Canvas Editor**: Built with **react-konva** for interactive canvas manipulation using React components
 - **State Management**: React hooks (useState, useCallback, useEffect) for component state
 - **Font System**: Google Fonts integration (SF Pro Text, Source Sans Pro, Roboto, etc.)
 - **Build System**: Create React App with webpack bundling and hot reloading